 Katie’s Doctoral research was in the area of women’s experiences of sexual intimacy within the context of a committed relationship.
-For women with clinical levels of sexual difficulties, interpersonal factors (such as relationship dissatisfaction and communication problems) were found to be of primary importance.
+For women with clinical levels of sexual difficulties, interpersonal factors such as relationship dissatisfaction and communication problems) were of primary importance.

-Katie’s Doctoral portfolio entitled “The Role of Parental Emotional Engagement in Child Psychopathology”,incorporated case studies from an internship at a Child and Adolescent Mental Health Service (CAMHS).
+Katie’s Doctoral portfolio entitled “The Role of Parental Emotional Engagement in Child Psychopathology” assessed case studies from a Child and Adolescent Mental Health Service (CAMHS).
 It was apparent that extremes of parental emotional engagement (i.e. enmeshment/disengagement) could contribute to children developing emotional and behavioural difficulties.
 Katie’s findings suggested that parental mental health and family dynamics were an essential consideration in the psychological treatment of the child.

 Approach to Therapy

-Katie has trained in Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), Mindfulness and Schema Therapy.
+Katie has trained in Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), and Mindfulness.
 Katie incorporates attachment based therapy and a family systems framework, particularly when the parent-infant relationship is a focus of treatment or a couple is experiencing parenting-related stress.
-She is experienced in both short and longer-term therapy and she works collaboratively with her clients in developing treatment goals.
+She is experienced in both short and longer-term therapy, adapting her approach to meet individual needs.
+Katie works collaboratively with her clients in developing treatment goals.

 Registered with the Psychology Board of Australia (PsyBA)

 Member of the APS Perinatal and Infant Psychology Interest Group (PIPIG)

 Member of the Armadale Perinatal Mental Health Professionals Network

 Registered Circle of Security Parent Educator